Human as Points: Explicit Point-based 3D Human Reconstruction from Single-view RGB Images: Experiments

 \subsubsection{Depth estimation}

 Note that MIM \cite{xie2023revealing} achieves more accurate depth on Thuman3.0 than P3Depth \cite{patil2022p3depth}, i.e., 0.0158 vs. 0.0189 in terms of RMSE.
 From the $1^{st}$ row of Table \ref{ablation}, as expected, a better depth estimation method can lead to better reconstruction performance.

-However, as visualized in Fig. \ref{comparedepth}, both of them remain many noisy points, which are further removed by our conditioned diffusion-based generation module.
+However, as visualized in Fig. \ref{comparedepth}, both of them contain many noisy points, which are further removed by our conditioned diffusion-based generation module.